How to Build a Rockery - Building a rock garden in easy stages.

 - Think carefully about that concrete frog or tortoise!!!!

 - Don't paint the rocks.

-- Don't put gravel or crushed slate on it until you have done
+- Don't put gravel or crushed slate on it until you have done the planting!

 How choose plants for your rockery follows soon